clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

          make build

 #.
-The result there will be :file:`.rpm` files in the :file:`results`
+The result there will be multiple :file:`.rpm` files in the :file:`rpms`
-   directory
+   directory as output.

       .. code-block:: bash

-         ls results/
+         ls rpms/

+   The kernel RPM will be named :file:`linux<name>-<version><release>.x86_64.rpm`

 #.
 The kernel RPM file can be input to the `mixer tool`_ to create a custom
    bundle and mix of |CL|.

 Alternatively, the kernel RPM bundle can be installed locally for testing with the :command:`rpm` command.

+1. Install with the rpm command
       .. code-block:: bash

-         rpm -ivh linux-custom.<version>.<release>.x86_64.rpm
+         sudo rpm -ivh linux-custom.<version>.<release>.x86_64.rpm

 #.
 Update the |CL| boot manager using :command:`clr-boot-manager`
    sudo clr-boot-manager list-kernels